Bammy

-Bammy is a traditional Jamaican cassava flatbread descended from the simple flatbread called casabe, eaten by the Arawaks / Taínos, Jamaica's indigenous people.
+Bammy is a traditional Jamaican cassava flatbread descended from the simple flatbread called casabe, eaten by the Taínos, Jamaica's Indigenous people.
 Variations of bammy exist throughout the Americas.
 It is produced in many rural communities and sold in stores and by street vendors in Jamaica and abroad.

 History

 Origin

-Taíno (Arawak) women preparing casabe (cassava bread) in 1565— grinding cassava/yuca roots into paste with a metate and mano, shaping the bread, and cooking it on a fire-heated burén.
+Taíno women preparing casabe (cassava bread) in 1565— grinding cassava/yuca roots into paste with a metate and mano, shaping the bread, and cooking it on a fire-heated burén.

 Casabe (cassava bread) preparation in 1791— with stone mortar and pestles, wooden frame guayo, matapi on a tree and burén.